 Tips and Tricks

-Use display names (nicks) to differentiate people with the same name.
+Use display names (nicknames) to differentiate people with the same name.
 You can change your display name in your account settings.

-Autocomplete names and tags: Write a couple of letters from the beginning of a tag or your team member’s display name and press the tab key to fill in the rest.
+Autocomplete names: write the first couple of letters of your team member’s display name and press the tab key to fill in the rest.

-Use line breaks in single message.
+Use line breaks in your message.
 You can insert line breaks into chat messages by pressing Shift+Enter.
-Alternatively, you can make Enter add a line break and Shift+Enter submit a message by changing the setting in your Preferences.
+Alternatively, you can make Enter add a line break and Shift+Enter submit a message by changing the setting in your preferences.

 Get better-looking code snippets in the chat.
 Indented lines will be displayed with a monospace font and whitespace will be preserved.
-If you paste a multi-line text from the clipboard, it will be indented automatically.
-Should you want to indent text that you just wrote, just highlight the text and hit the Tab key.
+If you preface a (multi-line) paste from the clipboard with a tab, it will be indented automatically.
+Should you want to indent any text, just highlight it and hit the Tab key.
 To unindent text, select it and press Shift+Tab.

 Click on any tag to search.
-All tags, including @user tags, link to search, allowing you to quickly see other messages with the same tag.
+All tags link to search, allowing you to quickly see other messages with the same tag.